-Since 2017, Kramer also increased Goodyear’s leadership in mobility of the future.
-In 2017, Goodyear opened its first office in Silicon Valley to take advantage of growing technology opportunities and create new business partnerships to spur breakthrough innovation.
-Also, Goodyear has developed “intelligent” tires featuring proprietary technology that will allow the tires to gather and share important information about inflation, road conditions, and other external forces that influence vehicle performance.
+Since 2017, Kramer has increased Goodyear’s leadership in the future of mobility opening its first office in Silicon Valley to take advantage of growing technology opportunities and creating new business partnerships to spur breakthrough innovation.
+As a result, Goodyear has developed tire intelligence powered by proprietary technology that can provide enhanced vehicle safety and performance.

-Upon taking over as the chief executive, Kramer was responsible for establishing Goodyear’s Strategy Roadmap, the long-term business vision and plan that is still being executed today.
-He also spearheaded construction of new state-of-the-art manufacturing plants and a product development center.
+Upon taking over as the chief executive, Kramer was responsible for establishing Goodyear’s Strategy Roadmap, the long-term business vision, and spearheaded construction of new state-of-the-art manufacturing plants and a product development center.

 In addition, he was responsible for driving strategic initiatives that delivered the five highest annual segment operating income marks in the company’s history.
 Among the major achievements were fully funding and de-risking the US salaried and hourly pension plans, refinancing company debt and divesting unprofitable businesses.

 One of the most significant achievements of Kramer’s tenure was the company’s acquisition of Cooper Tire in 2021.
-The agreement positions Goodyear as a stronger U.S. leader in the global tire industry with an improved balance sheet and increased opportunities for earnings and growth.
-The addition of Cooper also allows Goodyear to offer a more comprehensive product portfolio and expand its presence in China.
+The agreement positions Goodyear as a strong U.S. leader in the global tire industry with increased opportunities for earnings and growth.

-Additionally, Kramer oversaw the complete modernization of the iconic Goodyear blimp, introducing a new generation of airships.
+Kramer also oversaw the complete modernization of the iconic Goodyear blimp, introducing a new generation of airships.
 The fleet’s three blimps feature the latest in aviation technology, greater range and faster speeds.

 Before joining Goodyear, Kramer was a partner with PricewaterhouseCoopers, where he spent 13 years including a three-year assignment based in France.

-Since 2012, Kramer has served on the board of directors of The Sherwin-Williams Company, an industry leader in the development of technologically advanced paint and coatings and the largest specialty retailer of paint and painting supplies in the US.
-In addition, he became a commissioner for the Coalition for Reimagined Mobility in 2022.
+From 2012 to 2022, Kramer served on the board of directors of The Sherwin-Williams Company, an industry leader in the development of technologically advanced paint and coatings and the largest specialty retailer of paint and painting supplies in the US.